crossmasters/waaila/app/templates/waaila-atiV3-ecommerce/W2320-Orders without products/readme.md

 **pass message:** There are no orders without products.
 **fail message:** Orders without products were found in${assert_fail_message_insert} ${Math.round(totalInvalidTransactions/totalTransactions\*10000)/100} % of all transactions
 **how to fix message:** Shows table with Ids of orders that has been detected as empty.
-**description of table displayed in case of failure:** Sample of up to 10 orders without products
+**table displayed in case of failure:** Sample of up to 10 orders without products